Getting to know Serenity School or settling in, here are some bits of advice to help you on your way.

 Frequently asked questions from other pupils;

 We aim to have a school that is not like or similar to other schools that you may have attended.
 The reason is that they did not work for some reason.
 Your background, educational history and various behaviours will be taken into account however we will work with you to manage better at school.
 Our school is very much like a family and has a nurturing approach.
-We only have 20 pupils and therefore only 4 or 5 pupils in each lesson support by a few adults helping support your learning.
+We only have small school population and therefore only 6 to 8 pupils in each lesson support by a few adults helping support your learning.
 There are lots of opportunities for you to learn at school and also at other provisions locally.
 Therefore you will effectively choose your own curriculum and have greater control of what you learn and how you learn.

 The School Day

 Starts at 08.30 and finishes by 2.00pm.

 Our school uniform consists of the following items: